 - Flood Hazard Mapping, Assessment and Planning The District continues to work in cooperation with the Federal Emergency Management Agency (FEMA) on flood map modernization and the Risk Mapping, Assessment, and Planning (MAP) program.
 This effort includes collaboration with state and local agencies to deliver quality data to increase public awareness of and support for actions that reduce flood-related risks.
-Risk MAP projects for the lower Ochlockonee River, Apalachicola River, New River, Chipola River, Pensacola Bay, and Perdido River and Bay, are underway.
-In the near term, the District expects to complete detailed coastal remapping studies for Escambia, Santa Rosa, Okaloosa, Walton, Bay, and Gulf counties. - Land Acquisition and Management District lands include extensive floodplains along the Apalachicola, Choctawhatchee, Escambia, Yellow, Perdido, Blackwater and other rivers and major streams.
+Risk MAP projects for the lower Ochlockonee River, Apalachicola River, New River, Chipola River, Pensacola Bay, and Perdido River and Bay, Apalachee Bay St. Marks River, and the lower Choctawhatchee watersheds are underway.
+In the near term, the District expects to complete detailed coastal remapping studies for Santa Rosa, Okaloosa, Walton and Gulf counties.
+More information about the District's flood map modernization and Risk MAP programs may be found at http://nwfwmdfloodmaps.com/. - Land Acquisition and Management District lands include extensive floodplains along the Apalachicola, Choctawhatchee, Escambia, Yellow, Perdido, Blackwater and other rivers and major streams.
 Tidal wetlands are also protected on the Pensacola, Perdido, and Choctawhatchee estuaries.
 These lands maintain floodplain functions and protect natural systems, water quality, property, and public safety, as well as provide public access and recreation.
-Substantial upland acreage owned by the District provides protective buffers. - Environmental Resource Permitting Among the important functions of the ERP program, as described above, is floodplain resource protection and thus protection of property and residents from potential flood damage through the regulation and management of surface water.
+Substantial upland acreage owned by the District provides protective buffers. - Environmental Resource Permitting Among the important functions of the ERP program, as described above, is floodplain resource protection and thus protection of property and residents

+- from potential flood damage through the regulation and management of surface water.
 Also included in ERP is permitting for dam design, construction, and maintenance. - Regional Wetland Mitigation Floodplain functions are protected on a landscape scale through implementation of the District's regional wetland mitigation program for FDOT.